decafdev/k2s/README.md

 ## Endpoints

-create a new immutable deployment of the specified type
+Create a new immutable deployment of the specified type

 > POST:/deployments

-list all deployments
+List all deployments

 > GET:/deployments